Fondation Recherches 3R - Page d'accueil

 Background and Aim

-Spinal cord injury (SCI) affects millions of people worldwide with serious clinical consequences such as paraplegia and neuropathic pain.
+Spinal cord injury (SCI) or diseases such as multiple sclerosis (MS) are very debilitating and need the development of new therapeutic strategies.
 It is a topic of intense basic and applied research.
-Animal models of SCI have allowed a number of findings in the fields of repair and regeneration.
-However, such in-vivo models are extremely distressful for animals.
-Moreover, the use of a wide variety of lesion models, and their variability and complexity, limit the ability to identify new therapies.
-Up to now, no real in-vitro alternative exists.
-We suggest using organotypic cultures of mouse spinal cord slices (“slice model”) that we have recently developed (Bonnici and Kapfhammer, 2008).
-This “slice model” allows to generate reproducible SCI-like lesions and to study axonal regeneration.
-In the experiments covered by this grant, we plan to characterize our “slice model” at the histological and functional levels.
-To confirm its relevance in SCI research, we will experiment on therapeutic strategies which have been successfully tested in vivo.
-By means of these experiments, we hope to demonstrate the possibility to perform SCI-related research without the need of in-vivo models.
+Animal models have allowed a number of findings in understanding the mechanisms involved in SCI and MS, and in testing potential therapeutic strategies.
+However, such in vivo models are extremely distressful for animals.
+Moreover, the use of a wide variety of models, and their variability and complexity, limit the ability to identify new therapies.
+We present a new model based on organotypic cultures of mouse spinal cord longitudinal slices (“slice model”) that we recently developed (Bonnici and Kapfhammer, 2008).
+This “slice model” allows to generate reproducible SCI-like and MS-like lesions and to study axonal regeneration.

 Method and Results